What Is Ultrafast Laser?

 Pulsed Laser

 It outputs energy in the form of pulses.
-According to the pulse width, it can be further divided into millisecond lasers, microsecond lasers, nanosecond shutdown devices, picosecond lasers, femtosecond lasers, and attosecond lasers; for example, if a pulse laser The pulse width of the output laser is between 1-1000ns, which we call nanosecond lasers, and so on.
-We call picosecond lasers, femtosecond lasers, attosecond lasers, and ultrafast lasers.
+According to the pulse width, it can be further divided into milli2nd lasers, micro2nd lasers, nano2nd shutdown devices, pico2nd lasers, femto2nd lasers, and atto2nd lasers; for example, if a pulse laser The pulse width of the output laser is between 1-1000ns, which we call nano2nd lasers, and so on.
+We call pico2nd lasers, femto2nd lasers, atto2nd lasers, and ultrafast lasers.
 The power of the pulsed laser is much lower than that of the continuous laser, but the processing accuracy is higher than that of the continuous laser, and in general, the narrower the pulse width, the higher the processing accuracy.

 Quasi-CW Laser